 As usual, each episode was recorded on successive Saturdays at Lime Grove Studio D. Part one went before the cameras on December 2nd; its production included the use of material filmed for the 1963 James Bond movie From Russia With Love to show the helicopter exploding.
+This installment also marked the first use of 625-line videotape in Doctor Who, as opposed to the old 405-line standard.
 The following two weeks saw Frazer Hines' cousin Ian join the cast, playing a guard.
-Part three, recorded on December 16th, also marked the first use of 625-line videotape in Doctor Who, as opposed to the old 405-line standard.
 Both Frazer Hines and Deborah Watling were absent from the studio on December 23rd, since neither Jamie nor Victoria appeared in episode four.
-For the following two weeks, it was Troughton's turn to have a relative take part in the serial -- this time it was his son David's turn to play a guard.
+For the following two weeks, it was Troughton's turn to see a relative join the serial in the role of a guard, as his son David appeared in Doctor Who for the first time.

 Around the start of 1968, another face joined the Doctor Who production office.
 With the promotions of Bryant and Sherwin imminent, Sherwin would himself be in need of an assistant story editor.
 He therefore asked his friend Terrance Dicks to take the position.
 The Enemy Of The World was completed on January 6th with the recording of episode six.
 It was at about this time that Troughton agreed to return to Doctor Who for a third season.